55tumbl/BLCMods/Borderlands 2 mods/55tumbl/NT-AreaScaling/README.md

 # Overview

-NT-AreaScaling makes all areas and side-missions progressively scale up according to your progress in the main mission, in Normal mode and TVHM.
+NT-AreaScaling makes all areas and side-missions progressively scale up according to your advancement in the main mission, in Normal mode and TVHM.
+Level restrictions on the DLCs are lifted, so they can be played anytime during NVHM/TVHM, and they will also scale up according to the progress in the main game story.

+This means that you can go back and farm Knuckledragger for a Hornet at level 18, for example.
+Or start Tiny Tina's DLC at level 8, do a couple missions before coming back to the main game... and return to finish that DLC at level 28.
+Or farm the snowman over and over and over and over.

 # Compatibility